eddy-san/raspberry-cam/README.md

-# Raspberry Pi Webcam Weather Classification
+# Raspberry Pi Webcam Cloud Classification

-This project enables capturing webcam images, automatic archiving, fetching weather data from OpenWeatherMap, and classifying the weather situation.
+This project enables capturing webcam images, automatic archiving, fetching weather data from OpenWeatherMap, and classifying the cloud situation.
 All results are saved as JSON files and additionally organized in a `classified` folder to prepare training data for Machine Learning.

 ## Features